 Calories: 120 | Total Carbohydrate: 30 g | Added Sugar: 20g

 Strawberries are the second ingredient listed in this pick that contains 70 calories, 17 grams of added sugar, and no fat.

-Added bonus: 1 gram of fiber!
-And, this pick covers 25% Daily Value for vitamin C.
+Bonus: 1 gram of fiber!
+This pick covers 25% Daily Value of vitamin C.

 Easy to find in the supermarket…and in my freezer!

 Calories: 70 | Total Carbohydrate: 18 g | Added Sugar: 17 g